 There are a few garden pests that evoke passionate responses from gardeners.
 Avoiding or controlling these pests can become an obsession bordering on mania.
 Possums and citrus gall wasp immediately come to mind.

-I first noticed harlequin beetles in our garden two years ago.
+I first noticed harlequin bugs in our garden two years ago.
 I think they may have arrived on a potted plant when I was planting out my new netted enclosure.
 Before that I hadn’t spotted them in our garden.

 I expected them to build up in large numbers the following spring.
 But the unusually cold weather in late 2022 must have kept them in check.
 I hardly noticed them again until they took off in autumn this year.
 They had a preference for raspberries, in particular a yellow variety called Yarra Valley Gold.